Hickories – Carya SPP.: Edible & Medicinal Uses of the Sweet “Nuts” of Wild Plants

 Red Oak – Quercus Rubra: Edible & Medicinal Uses of the Bitter Acorn of Wild Plants

-Red oak - Quercus rubra
+Red Oak - Quercus Rubra

-In Chippewa, wi’sugi’mitigo’mic meaning “bitter oak”, red oak is an edible and medicinal tree we’re lucky to have even if just admiring it’s deep red foliage in the autumn.
+Red oak (Quercus rubra) is an edible and medicinal tree we’re lucky to have even if just admiring it’s deep red foliage in the autumn.
 Carrying a piece of oak is said to bring good luck.
 And it’s a lucky tree to have around for many wild ones.
-It’s a long …
+It’s a long list: opossum (which nowadays …

 Read more